AST SpaceMobile, Inc. (ASTS) Exceeds Market Returns: Some Facts to Consider

 For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of -$1.07 per share and a revenue of $57.29 million, representing changes of -62.12% and +1196.79%, respectively, from the prior year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for AST SpaceMobile, Inc. These recent revisions tend to reflect the evolving nature of short-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for AST SpaceMobile, Inc. Recent revisions tend to reflect the latest near-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 22.01% downward.
-AST SpaceMobile, Inc. is currently a Zacks Rank #5 (Strong Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.8% lower within the past month.
+At present, AST SpaceMobile, Inc. boasts a Zacks Rank of #5 (Strong Sell).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report